adymanis/homebridge-ambientweather-pws-pull/README.md

 requests the temperature of the sensor in an specified interval (pulling) and sends the value to HomeKit.
 Look for `pullInterval` in the list of configuration options if you want to configure it.

-### The 'push' way:

-When using the 'push' concept, the http device itself sends the updated value to `homebridge-http-temperature-sensor` whenever values change.
-This is more efficient as the new value is updated instantly and `homebridge-http-temperature-sensor` does not need to make needless requests when the value didn't actually change.
-However because the http device needs to actively notify the `homebridge-http-temperature-sensor` there is more work needed to implement this method into your http device.

-#### Using MQTT:

-MQTT (Message Queuing Telemetry Transport) is a protocol widely used by IoT devices.
-IoT devices can publish messages on a certain topic to the MQTT broker which then sends this message to all clients subscribed to the specified topic.
-In order to use MQTT you need to setup a broker server ([mosquitto](https://github.com/eclipse/mosquitto) is a solid open source MQTT broker running perfectly on a device like the Raspberry Pi) and then instruct all clients to publish/subscribe to it.

 #### Using 'homebridge-http-notification-server':